JodaOrg/joda-beans/README.txt

 Joda-Beans
 ==========
-Joda-Beans provides a code generation tool and API for better JavaBeans.
+Joda-Beans provides a library and tools to support properties in the Java programming language.

+An API is provided that defines a bean and property model, together with a code generator to make it work in practice.

 See the home page for more details: http://joda-beans.sourceforge.net/